Have You Completed These 5 Year-End Financial Planning Tasks?

 This window occurs in October or November for many employers, and you don’t want to miss the opportunity to update insurance coverage and other job-related benefits.
 Consider family changes and other factors that could increase the amount of life insurance you need, and select the optimal health care plan from those available.
 Don’t overlook the importance of disability insurance.
 Think about the role your work plays in your family’s total income, and then visualize how your cash flow would be impacted if that income stopped.
 If you have the option to purchase group disability insurance, it could be a wise choice to max out this type of coverage.
 Open enrollment is also the time to set monthly contribution levels to your 401(k) or other employer-sponsored retirement accounts for the year ahead.
 If you are anticipating a raise, be sure to take that into account when calculating the amount you can contribute next year.

 Like open enrollment, tax-deductible retirement contributions are time sensitive.
-While these contributions are allowable up until the date returns are due for the tax year, it’s generally best to make them before the end of the year if possible.
-Taxpayers younger than 50 who meet certain income limits can contribute up to $6,000 to a traditional or Roth IRA in 2021.
+While IRA contributions are allowable up until the date returns are due for the tax year, it’s generally best to make them before the end of the year if possible.
+Taxpayers younger than 50 who meet certain income limits can contribute up to $6,000 to a traditional or Roth IRA in 2022.
 (The cap applies whether the funds go into one account, multiple accounts of the same type, or two different types of IRA.)
 The contribution limit jumps to $7,000 for those who are 50 or older at the end of the tax year.
 IRS-specified income limits govern the deductibility of contributions to traditional IRAs and the ability to contribute to a Roth IRA at all.
 If you don’t qualify for a Roth account, don’t panic; the Roth conversion tactic is still available — at least for the moment.

 Review the investment horizon with regard to the intended purpose of the funds in each account.
 Are the goals still the same?
 Is the investment risk level still appropriate for the time frame?
 For example, an account meant to fund a child or grandchild’s education may have been invested more aggressively when the youngster was in elementary school.
 If the student is already in high school, however, these monies require a minimal-risk approach to ensure they are available when it’s time to pay for college.
 Tweak the investing approach in each account to reflect your revised time frames and updated goals, so that the investment strategy stays well aligned with the risk level appropriate for those funds.